finnito/Science/content/10scie/humans-and-diseases/5-respiration-and-breathing.md

 - __Pātai__: How do we get oxygen for respiration?
     + <mark>We get oxygen for respiration from breathing</mark>
 - __Pātai__: How does oxygen from the air get to our cells?
-    + <marmk>Oxygen from the air we breath is absorbed into our blood via structures in our lungs.
+    + <marmk>Oxygen from the air we breathe is absorbed into our blood via structures in our lungs.

 ---